 - Matthew Bevan and Richard Pryce: This duo of the ages 21 and 17 (some say 16) hacked into multiple military networks and got files related to ballistic weapons research.

 - Kevin Poulsen: Hacked into radio stations to win a Porsche and hacked into federal systems, and stole wiretap information.

 - Gary Mckinnon: Breached 2,000 US Armed Forces computers and a couple of NASA computers after 9/11, he caused $700,000 in damage by deleting the critical logs.
 Breaking the record of most number of government computer hacks by a single person,

 Grey Hat Hacker / Gray Hat Hacker

-This type, as the name suggests, is a mixture of both black and white.
+This type, as the name suggests, is a mixture of both the black hat hacker and white hat hacker.
 Using wrong and illegal ways to hack the Grey hat hackers breach computers and networks, after which they choose to do nothing or report the vulnerability.
 The amount of grey hat hackers has always been scarce due to many issues.
 A Grey hat hacker does not take permission to hack or find vulnerabilities, and if they report the issue to the concerned authorities, they can be prosecuted.